sivakambhamapti/Docs.opsmx.comtest/index.md

-## Welcome to the OpsMx Documentation page
+## Welcome to the OpsMx's ISD Documentation page

-##OpsMx Intelligent Software Delivery Platform

 OpsMx’s ISD is designed to help release software faster, with fewer errors and with minimal human intervention to create a better end customer experience and free up time and Manpower for businesses to scale and Innovate.
 ISD allows you to: